ibm-cloud-architecture/ibm-cloud-stencils/README.md

 | Security Group | Border | Red Dash | None | All |
 | Auto Scale Group | Border | Green Solid | None | All |
 | Performance Group | Border | Green Dash | None | GT |
-Pre-Announce Names:
-1. VPC will be named Reserved Container in the published version until VPC is announced.
-2. Performance Group will be named Reserved Group in the published version until GT is announced.

 ## Visio Diagram Templates (vstx folder)